TobiasPSP/doneland_sources/README.md

 ## Quick overview
 Transistors are electronic switches.
 They can turn a connection *on* and *off*, but they can also *amplify* electrical signals.
 That's why transistors have a *third* connector which is used to control the behavior (turn on, turn off, amplify).
 This third "control" connector is called *base* or *gate*.

-In circuit diagrams, transistors are represented by a set of similar symbols:
+In circuit diagrams, transistors are represented by these symbols:

 <img src="/Images/transistor_symbols.svg" width="50%" height="50%" />